 - Finite leave of absence: An employee with a disability who is granted leave as a reasonable accommodation is entitled to return to his/her same position unless the employer demonstrates that holding open the position would impose an undue hardship.
 If an employer cannot hold a position open during the entire leave period without incurring undue hardship, the employer must consider whether it has a vacant, equivalent position for which the employee is qualified and to which the employee can be reassigned to continue his/her leave for a specific period of time and then, at the conclusion of the leave, can be returned to this new position.

 If you feel you’ve been discriminated against during the hiring process or as an employee of a company, you may want to seek protection under the ADA or California’s Fair Employment and Housing Act.
 Asking for reasonable accommodations is the first step, but it is advisable to contact a disability discrimination lawyer if you have already asked for accommodations and you’re not seeing adequate progress toward creating a safe and supportive work environment that respects your unique disability.
-If you feel you have suffered from disability discrimination in the workplace, contact an employment attorney at Feldman Browne Olivares, APC today.
+If you feel you have suffered from disability discrimination in the workplace, contact an employment attorney in Los Angeles at Feldman Browne Olivares, APC today.